Fedora 39 will be releasing soon. Fedora 39 beta is already available, and it features the awesome new GNOME 45.

 You don’t have to do anything special to get the stable version if you are already using the beta version.
 Just keep your system updated and you’ll have the stable version automatically.
 That’s convenient, right?

-I hope you find the steps to upgrade to Fedora 37 beta useful.
-If you have any questions, please do ask in the comment section.
+I hope you find the steps to upgrade to Fedora 39 beta useful.
+If you need any clarification, please do ask in the comment section.